 Popular Family Friendly Hotels in Pattaya

 These hotels are the popular family favorites in Pattaya, recommended over and over, and repeatedly featured and reviewed on travel websites and blogs.
 Not included on this page, but certainly should be – 4 of the best resorts in downtown Pattaya.

 Of course, all these hotels, including those in downtown Pattaya, are a suitable distance from the nightlife zones.

 Need help: Read the reviews on Agoda, compare prices on HotelsCombined, check for promotions on the hotel website.

 Centara Grand Mirage Beach Resort

-Centara Grand Mirage on Wongamat Beach is the premier family friendly resort in Pattaya.
-The 19 storey beach-front resort with 555 ocean facing rooms and suites is a self contained retreat, boasting multiple restaurants, and numerous leisure activities.
+Centara Grand Mirage on Wongamat Beach is the premier family-friendly resort in Pattaya.
+The 19 storeys beach-front resort with 555 ocean-facing rooms and suites is a self-contained retreat, boasting multiple restaurants, and numerous leisure activities.

 Where?
 The resort is on Wongamat Beach, driving distance to downtown Pattaya is 1.2 kilometers.
 Walking distance to the baht bus route on Naklua Road is about 450 meters, and the hotel has a shuttle service to downtown Pattaya.